testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic`

 :white_check_mark:  **Do:** This the bread and butter test of message queue flow: Put a message in the queue, assert that the new state is satisactory (e.g. a new Order was saved) but also that the message was acknowledged or deleted (depends).
-Going with t

-Sometimes the message queues are just on obstacle to overcome, for exmaple when one wishes to focus on the flow that starts with a message from a queue.
-In other cases, the MQ behaviour is the focus of the test like when trying to ensure that too much failures will put the message in a queue

-There are three fundamentally different ways to approach this, by stubbing the message queue client or by using a real/fake message queue server in Docker:

-Ideas: Why isn't this like DB, layers, purge, Real can test more features and needed anyway, comparison table,
+In the same spirit test for the opposite

+Ideas: Critical becuase error handling, metrics,

 <br/>